megawac/MutationObserver.js/README.md

 The shim falls back on a simple periodical check so theoretically should work in all browsers [mootools](http://mootools.net/) supports.

-Try [running the test suite](https://rawgithub.com/megawac/MutationObserver.js/master/test/index.html) and see this simple example: http://jsbin.com/uxAQEWuL/3
+Try [running the test suite](https://rawgithub.com/megawac/MutationObserver.js/master/test/index.html) and see some simple example usage:

+* http://jsbin.com/uxAQEWuL/3 listen to images being appended dynamically
+* http://jsbin.com/uxAQEWuL/5 autoscroll an element as new content is added

 See http://dev.opera.com/articles/view/mutation-observers-tutorial/ for sample usage.